Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Implementation Details

-In Table \ref{tab:comparison}, we summarize the differences between our method EtD and several representative baselines in KGQA.
-These methods generally involve knowledge retrieval and answer generation processes, and our exploration stage can be seen as a form of knowledge retrieval.
-As can be seen, our method uniquely synergizes LLM with GNN, harnessing both the precision of compositional learning and the prowess of language understanding.
+In Table \ref{tab:comparison}, we summarize the differences between our method DualR and several representative baselines in KGQA.
+These methods generally involve knowledge retrieval and answer generation processes, and our knowledge exploration process can be seen as a form of knowledge retrieval.
+As can be seen, our method uniquely synergizes LLM with GNN, harnessing both the precision of graph learning and the prowess of language understanding.

+Another category of methods, such as QA-GNN\cite{qagnn2021} and GreaseLM\cite{greaselm2022}, integrates the GNN with the language model at the architectural level, making them incompatible with current LLMs.
+Additionally, their approach is specifically designed for multiple-choice question answering, where the model input requires candidate answers, and they lack the capability to search for candidates over the entire knowledge graph.
+Therefore, they are unable to complete the task in this paper.